 HWDSB’s commitment to Indigenous education emerges from a context that has seen Indigenous knowledge historically excluded and marginalized in Canada.
 Ontario has committed to working with Indigenous partners in education, with a focus on closing the achievement gap between Indigenous and non-Indigenous students.

 HWDSB supports the various Indigenous educational initiatives, including:

 The Aboriginal Stay in School Initiative (NYA:WEH)

-Funded through community grants, NYA:WEH features aboriginal youth workers working at Sir John A. Macdonald Secondary School to support Indigenous students.
+Funded through community grants, NYA:WEH features Indigenous youth workers supporting Indigenous students.

 Strengthening Hamilton's Aboriginal Education (SHAE)